 Finally, our investigation into how firms utilize information from capital markets for their acquisition plans conveys a consistent message that market feedback plays an important role for investment and resource allocation decisions of acquisition-planning firms.
-In this respect, we complement the broad literature that suggests market participants collectively possess information (via aggregation of information) that is incremental to any individual or group of individuals employed at corporate firms (Rye, 1986; Boot ad Thakor, 1997; Subrahmanyam and Titman, 1999; Dye and Sridhar, 2002; Chen, Goldstein, and Jiang, 2007; Bakker and Whited, 2008).
+In this respect, we complement the broad literature that suggests market participants collectively possess information (via aggregation of information) that is incremental to any individual or group of individuals employed at corporate firms (Rye, 1986; Boot ad Thakor, 1997; Subrahmanyam and Titman, 1999; Dye and Sridhar, 2002; Chen, Goldstein, and Jiang, 2007; Bakker and Whited, 2008; see Goldstein, 2023, for a recent review).
 Our evidence also complements the findings of Luo (2005) that market feedback plays an important part in a firm's decision to proceed with a proposed acquisition even after an acquiror signs an agreement with a specific target firm.

-Moreover, our further analyses on the implications of acquisition plans for investor acquisition-related uncertainties also enhance our understanding of how forward-looking strategic information affects information transparency and investor uncertainties (Graham, Harvey and Rajgopal, 2005; Duchin and Schmidt, 2013; Balakrishnan, Billings, Kelly and Ljungqvist, 2014; Bond and Zeng, 2022).
+Moreover, our further analyses on the implications of acquisition plans for investor acquisition-related uncertainty also enhance our understanding of how forward-looking strategic information affects information transparency and market uncertainty (Graham, Harvey and Rajgopal, 2005; Duchin and Schmidt, 2013; Balakrishnan, Billings, Kelly and Ljungqvist, 2014; Bond and Zeng, 2022).